zlatanvasovic/hackwork/README.md

 `assets/` directory isn't included, but it's default directory for cacheable content, like CSS, JavaScript, images and fonts.
 Don't put PHP files in assets!

-`etc/` isn't in default directory organization, because it's just place where config lies.
+`etc/` isn't in default directory organization, it's just place where configuration file lies.

 ## Bonuses

 * Hackwork isn't server-specific, so you can run it on whatever server you want.
-* Every `set.*.php` file in `layouts/*/` is included in default layout.
+* Every `set.*.php` file in `layouts/*/` is in default layout.
 There are variables and functions, but you can also add other things, like classes.
-* Copyright info is included in default footer (`layouts/default/footer.php`).
+* Copyright info is in default footer (`layouts/default/footer.php`).
-* There is [a repository shortlink](http://git.io/hackwork) if you can't remember URL of the repository.
+* There is [a repository short link](http://git.io/hackwork) if you can't remember URL of the repository.